Want a cheaper home loan? Online lenders are where it’s at

 Gone are the days when Aussies would only take out a home loan with a big bank, as there are now a great range of online only lenders offering some of the lowest rates in the market, which could potentially save you thousands, if not tens of thousands over the life of the loan.

-You might be wondering “who are these online lenders?”, “are they really trustworthy?” and have plenty of other question.
-That’s where our guide comes in, providing a full run down of the different home loan players and the potential savings that could be made by making the switch to an online lender.
+You might be wondering “who are these online lenders?” and “are they really trustworthy?”
+That’s where our guide comes in.
+We’ll give you a full run-down of the kinds of lenders out there, and break down just how much you could save by making the switch to an online lender.

 The who’s who of the home loan world

 Before you sign up with an online lender you probably want to know exactly what they are about.
 Here’s a quick overview of the different players in the home loan market and who they are suited to:

 |Credit Unions & Mutuals||Borrowers who want to be treated like a real customer not a number & be part of an organisation that gives back to members not just shareholders.|

 |Non-Bank & Online lender||Online-natives who want the sharpest rate and don’t mind a bit of DIY to get it|